|

 achieve a rare musical symbiosis.
 The husband and wife team have

-Perley was raised
+Perley

-the Bossa Nova sounds of Sergio Mendez and Brazil 66.
-At the age
+captivated by the Bossa Nova sounds of Sergio Mendez and Brazil

-of 22, while living in Chicago, she entered a talent contest on
+66. At the age of 22, while living in Chicago, she entered a talent

-which gave her the impetus to study jazz vocals.
+place, which gave her the impetus to study jazz vocals.
 While studying

 in Chicago and sitting in as guest vocalist in many jazz clubs she